oracle-devrel/cd3-automation-toolkit/docs/cd3exceltabs.md

 <a href="../terraform/network">Click here to view sample auto.tfvars for all Network components- VCNs, Subnets, Gateways etc.,</a>

 #### Network Firewall

-Below are the tabs in CD3-Firewall-template.xlsx.
-Please go through blue section of each tab to know about details that need to be filled for that tab.
-On choosing "OCI Firewall" in the SetUpOCI menu will allow to create Firewall and the policy in the OCI tenancy.
-It is recommended to execute Validator for the firewall before proceeding to create the firewall or the policy.
+OCI Network Firewall can be created using [CD3-Firewall-template.xlsx](https://github.com/oracle-devrel/cd3-automation-toolkit/blob/main/cd3_automation_toolkit/example/CD3-Firewall-template.xlsx).
+Below are the tabs to create OCI Network Firewall and its associated policy.
+Check out the blue section of each tab to know how to fill in the parameter values.

  - Firewall
  - Firewall-Policy